etemi1/PowerBiPortfolioProjects/README.md

 ![Screenshot (38)](https://user-images.githubusercontent.com/41531796/197609138-19f511af-a5eb-4bc6-9b62-172d275fdb46.png)

 PROCESS:
-Data EXploration: I Explored the data with Excel, to get an idea of the kind of entities in the data i am working with the columns, the measures and dimension
+Data EXploration: I Explored the data with Excel, to get an idea of the kind of entities in the data i am working with the columns, the measures and dimension, After that i used the filters option in Excle to get an idea of where to start my data cleaning from

 DATA CLEANING & NORMILIZATION: I imported all 4 files into Power BI and started data Cleaning Process.
 Power Bi seperated the Photos into two tables so making all the tables 5.
-The data Cleaning Process Started with duplicating the Sales table so that i can model the data at the same time.
-My reason for duplicating the Data is so ican  have a dimension table called Salesperson.
-I removed every other ccolumn not relating to Sales Person, removed duplicates and performed an Inner join so that i can merge the extra table that contained EACH SalesPerson Image in URL Form with Sales Table.
-Sales Person column add forms like SP 105 so to make it consistent with the Sales Table, i splitted the column so i can have 105 standing Alone.
+The data Cleaning Process Started with renaming the Sales table as FactSales and duplicating the table so that i can model the data at the same time.
+My reason for duplicating the Data on FactSales Table is to create a dimension table for SalesPerson.
+I removed every other column not relating to Sales Person, removed duplicates and performed an Inner join so that i can merge the extra table that contained EACH SalesPerson Image in URL Form with FactSales Table.
+ Sales Person ID column had forms like 'SP 105' so to make it consistent with the FactSales Table, i splitted the column so i can have 105 standing Alone.
-  By now i have two clean tables
+  By now i have two clean tables.
-  Next i duplicated the Table again to form a  Dates Table, after that i went to the Product Table and removed the ProductID Name since  there was already a column with that information.
-I Performed another Inner join with the Photos Table to extract Product URL.
-I changed data types to necessary data types, added a custom Column for Profit.
+  Next i duplicated the Table again to form a  Dates Table, i better way would been to use an Advance date dimesion query which would give a many to one but i tried using this method, for some reason was getting blanks, So after that i went to the Product Table and removed the ProductID Name since  there was already a column with that information.
+I Performed another Inner join with the Photos Table to extract Product image URL.
+I changed data types when necessary , added a custom Column for Profit.
  I Cleaned the Final Table, Budget.
 The Budget Table was where i found the real challenge, but with the help of Pivot tool in Power Bi, i was able to use filters to remove blanks and unpivoted the columns so it turned 3.
   DATA MODELLING:
   I tried to make all relationships Many to One with Sales Filtering Salesperson table, Date and Product and SalesPerson table was filtering Budget.